ethereum/execution-specs/network-upgrades/mainnet-upgrades/merge.md

 ### Engine API

 A new set of APIs is introduced as part of The Merge for the execution layer clients to communicate with the consensus layer.
 The specification for it is available [here](https://github.com/ethereum/execution-apis/tree/main/src/engine).

+### Consensus Layer Specifications

+This network upgrade requires changes to both Ethereum's execution and consensus layers.
+The consensus layer specifications for this upgrade are available [here](https://github.com/ethereum/consensus-specs/tree/dev/specs/merge).

 ### Upgrade Schedule